Not sure how to use Instagram for business? Well, it’s time that someone teaches you the best ways to use the app for your professional venture.

 Let’s first go over Instagram for beginners: It’s a visually focused social media network and app that allows users and brands to share photo and video content with their followers.
 It started out as simply a photo-sharing app, and has since evolved into a multimedia platform with paid advertisements, Stories self-destructing messages, and live broadcasts through IGTV.

-It’s a great place for brands to connect with consumers, leveraging a platform with more than 1 billion monthly active users.
+It’s a great place for brands to connect with consumers, leveraging a platform with 1.074 million users across the globe.

 The demographics of Instagram are interesting too.
 It’s almost evenly split among male and female users, though the audience is mostly between 25 and 34 years old.
 If this is a group you’re looking to reach, Instagram is one channel to do it with.